Notre-Solutions/Inship-Website/src/content/products/T2P.md

       description: InShip T2P can be localized to deal with different languages, tax regimes and data capture requirements
     - title: Search & Storage
+      description: >-
-      description: all documents are saved digitally within a secure cloud for an agreed storage period, usually 7 years.
+        all documents are saved digitally within a secure cloud for an agreed storage period, usually 7 years.
 Users can easily search for past documents

+        How it Works
   timeline:
     - title: Receiving Documents
       description: Invoices and credit notes are emailed by the user or their